10 Best HVAC

 Frequently Asked Questions About HVAC in Frederick, CO

 Normally, your HVAC system should be inspected twice a year.
 After an inspection, your HVAC technician will tell you what, if any, services are required.
 You should also call a technician if you notice any new issues, like leaks, strange noises, or unusual smells.
-If you have ductwork in your home, it should be serviced every few years.
+If your home has ductwork, it should be serviced every few years.

-The best times of the year to have your HVAC system inspected are during the spring and fall.
-Technicians are less busy during these times, making it easier to get an appointment.
-This also ensures that your system is ready for the summer and winter, which is when it normally sees the most use.
+The best times to have an HVAC inspection are the spring and fall.
+Technicians are generally less busy during these times, so it will be easier to get an appointment.
+This also helps get your system ready for the summer and winter, which is when it normally sees the most use.

-You can save energy throughout the year by making it easier for your HVAC system to maintain your home's temperature.
-Always keep your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes — adjust it only a few degrees at once.
-You could also consider installing a smart thermostat.
+You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain your home's temperature.
+During all seasons, keep your thermostat as close to the outside temperature as is comfortable, and try to adjust it only a few degrees at once.
+You may also consider installing a smart thermostat.

 Generally, HVAC installation or replacement takes between one and three days for the entire system.
 Installing or replacing an air conditioning unit or a furnace may take anywhere from a few hours up to two days.
 The exact amount of time will be based on things like the size of your house, how easily accessible different areas are, and whether your technician finds any problems.